Article

 What is data security management?

 Data security management is a systematic approach that ensures that data stays protected throughout its lifecycle.
-It covers how you collect, store, access, share, and delete data while keeping it secure from unauthorized access, theft, or corruption.
+It encompasses how you collect, store, access, share, and delete data while keeping it secure from unauthorized access, theft, or corruption.

-Why data security management important:
+Why data security management is important:

 See also: Endpoint Security Guide: How to Protect Remote Teams & Devices